 - Develop an action plan to implement analytics at an organizational level

 - Use the intelligence generated by a company-wide data focus to get results (customers, sales, etc.)

-All those who want to institute a culture of analytics-based decision making in their organization will benefit from the program, from small business owners to directors of units within large organizations to corporate leaders.
+All those who want to institute a culture of analytics-based decision making in their organization will benefit from the Business Analytics for Decision Makers certificate program, from small business owners to directors of units within large organizations to corporate leaders.
 These leaders may come from any industry, and the skills and knowledge acquired can be applied to areas as diverse as marketing, supply chain management, product development, customer service, and more.
 As a result of this program, students will better understand how to use analytics to make strategic decisions that promote profitability and success.